Structured prior distributions for the covariance matrix in latent factor models: Structured prior distributions

-A popular increasing shrinkage prior is the multiplicative gamma process \citep[][]{BD11}.
-Conditional on a set of hyperparameters, the factor loadings within each column are assumed to be independent and identically distributed normal random variables with zero mean and a column-specific variance parameter whose prior expectation decreases with the column index.
-The column-specific precision parameters are a cumulative product of gamma random variables; \textit{a posteriori}, a factor is deemed inactive if its loadings do not contribute appreciably to $\matr{\Omega}$ according to a truncation criterion.
+A popular increasing shrinkage prior is the multiplicative gamma process (MGP) \citep[][]{BD11}.
+Conditional on a set of hyperparameters, the factor loadings within each column are assumed to be independent normal random variables with zero mean and a column-specific precision parameter.
+The precisions are a cumulative product of gamma random variables and their prior expectation increases with the column index.
+A factor is deemed inactive \textit{a posteriori} if the contribution of its loadings to $\matr{\Omega}$ is negligible under a chosen truncation criterion.
+In order to apply these ideas to our structured prior for the shared variation matrix, we take the among-column scale matrix $\matr{\Psi}$ to be diagonal and assign the reciprocals of its elements a MGP prior